Hōjōki: Transition from the Heian classical period to medieval Japan

-Kamo no Chōmei experienced the change of the aristocratic Heian era to the tumultuous Shōgun rule at the age of thirty.
-Military rulers seized the court and set about a medieval feudal-like structure.
-During this era, the influence of Buddhism significantly faded.
-Cyclic cosmology foretold of its decline in which aristocrats enacted the move from city life to reclusion in nature for religious Buddhist pursuits.
+Kamo no Chōmei experienced the change of the aristocratic Heian period to the tumultuous shōgunate of the Kamakura period at the age of thirty.
+Military rulers seized power, creating feudal Japan.
+During this era, the influence of Buddhism declined significantly.
+Cyclic cosmology foretold of its decline, in which aristocrats enacted the move from city life to reclusion in nature for Buddhist pursuits.
 This impacted Chōmei's decision to a simpler and more devoted existence.
 As the overpowering rule continues, there is also a transition from optimistic Buddhism to pessimistic Buddhism.
-This can be seen in Chōmei's work as follows: "All human endeavors are foolish, but among them, spending one’s fortune and troubling one’s mind to build a house in such a dangerous capital is particularly vain."
-Here Chōmei expresses his feelings not only on human motives, but one can see how Chōmei immediately assumes the worst in living at the capital.
-In context, Chōmei is referring to the great fire that consumed nearly all the houses in Kyoto.
+This can be seen in Chōmei's work: "All human endeavors are foolish, but among them, spending one’s fortune and troubling one’s mind to build a house in such a dangerous capital is particularly vain."
+Here, Chōmei expresses his feelings not only on human motives, but also immediately assumes the worst in living at the capital.
+In context, Chōmei refers to the great fire that destroyed nearly all houses in Kyoto.
 From this one experience, he advises others that investing in a residence in a capital is irrational.
-Another example of Chōmei's pessimistic philosophy is here: "The powerful man is consumed by greed; he who stands alone is mocked.
+Another example of Chōmei's pessimistic philosophy is here:

+The powerful man is consumed by greed; he who stands alone is mocked.
 Wealth brings many fears poverty brings cruel hardship.
 Look to another for help and you will belong to him.
 Take someone under your wing, and your heart will be shackled by affection."

 Denial of position at Kamo Shrine

-Chōmei, who came from a respected lineage of Shinto priests, strove to obtain a post at the Kamo Shrine, where his family had an established legacy.
+Chōmei, from a respected lineage of Shinto priests, strove to secure a post at the Kamo shrines, where his family had an established legacy.
 However, he failed in this endeavor.
-Chōmei decided to depart to the mountains even after Emperor Go-Toba established an alternate post for him at Kamo.
+Chōmei decided to depart for the mountains even after Emperor Go-Toba established an alternate post for him at Kamo Shrine.
 This significant event prompted his bleak outlook on life and his decision to become a recluse.